chainapi/chainapi-docs/docs/index.md

 source [Airnode](https://docs.api3.org/airnode/latest/) for free with ChainAPI’s intuitive step-by-step integration and deployment tools.

-The ChainAPI platform streamlines "API provider data to blockchain" integrations.
+The ChainAPI platform streamlines API provider data to blockchain integrations.
-Using the ChainAPI web based app, API providers configure and deploy an Airnode which can link your API data to several blockchains.
+Using ChainAPI, API providers can configure and deploy an Airnode which links their API data to several blockchains.
 Airnode is designed with mechanisms that eliminate both on-chain and off-chain concerns of API providers.
 The set-and-forget framework of Airnode is all about its ease of implementation.